ethglobal23nyc/cartesi-rollup-examples/echo-python/README.md

-# Echo Python DApp
+# DeML Python DApp

-This example represents a minimalistic Cartesi Rollups application that simply copies (or "echoes") each input received as a corresponding output notice.
+This example represents a minimalistic Cartesi Rollups application that was written with Decentralized Machine Learning in mind.
+The code simply lists each input received as a corresponding output notice.
 This DApp's back-end is written in Python.

 ## Interacting with the application

-We can use the [frontend-console](../frontend-console) application to interact with the DApp.
+- We can use the [frontend-console](../frontend-console) application to interact with the DApp.
 Ensure that the [application has already been built](../frontend-console/README.md#building) before using it.

+- As part of the
 First, go to a separate terminal window and switch to the `frontend-console` directory:

 ```shell